AI Video Output FPS Doesn't Match What You Requested

 FAQ

 • Why does the model give me 30fps when I asked for 24?
-Most models default-clamp to platform-friendly rates.
+Most models default toward platform-friendly rates.
 Even when you select 24, the export muxer may round to 23.976 or override to 30.
-Re-encode locally to lock the exact rate.
+Re-encode locally with ffmpeg -fps_mode cfr -r 24 to lock the exact rate.

 • Is interpolated 60fps the same as real 60fps?
-No — interpolated frames are guessed midpoints, not captured motion.
-They look smooth but reveal artifacts on fast motion (ghosting, soft edges) and don’t enable real-time slow-motion playback.
+No. Interpolated frames are guessed midpoints, not captured motion.
+They look smooth but reveal artifacts on fast motion (ghosting, soft edges) and do not give you extra frames to draw on for real-time slow-motion playback.

 Tags: #ai-video #Troubleshooting #Video generation #frame-rate #fps #export